Slime-jkl/enclavd-android-source/README.md

 Every flavor-level switch is a compile-time dart-define read by `lib/config/app_config.dart`.
 The GitHub workflow applies them per flavor.
-**The app always talks to https://enclavd.com - there is no localhost build** (a phone can't reach a dev box; local-only verification runs against the dev stack via `tool/verify_live.dart` on the dev machine itself).

 | Flavor  | API base            | Notifications | Insecure TLS |
 |---------|---------------------|---------------|--------------|
 | `play`  | https://enclavd.com  | on            | no           |
 | `fdroid`| https://enclavd.com  | off           | no           |
 | `dev`   | https://enclavd.com  | on            | no           |

-To add a feature switch: add a `bool.fromEnvironment`/`String.fromEnvironment` in `AppConfig`, use it in code, then wire the `--dart-define` in `.github/workflows/build.yml` per flavor.

 ## Building